Richard-Sti/CMBOlympics/README.md

 # Disciplines

+We introduce three disciplines to assess the fidelity of the digital-twin simulations against observed tSZ data.

 ## 1. Local cluster population tSZ significance.

 The discipline starts by constructing halo "associations" as defined in [1].
 Each association is a stable, localised set of massive haloes collected across all digital-twin realisations with the constraint that no association contains more than one halo from the same twin.
 The halos in a single association act as posterior samples of a single observed cluster.
 Following the matching strategy of [2], every association is compared to a catalogue of 19 nearby, well-studied clusters.
 For each halo–cluster pair we evaluate an association p-value and then perform a greedy assignment so the most significant matches are fixed first.
 The outcome is a subset of associations that are paired with the observed clusters, each annotated with the corresponding Pfeifer significance value.
 Once a halo is matched, we quantify its tSZ detection significance by measuring the mean signal within a circular aperture of radius $\theta_{\rm 500c}$, derived from the halo’s size and distance.
 We then compare this signal to expectations from random sky pointings of identical aperture size, yielding a $p$-value that represents the probability of obtaining such a signal by chance.